 sudo apt install pv pv ~/fulldump.sql | mysql

-Once that is complete all is good to go!
+Once this step is complete, you are good to go!

 sudo apt install mysqltuner